networq/website/getStartedSystem/Windows/windows10.md

 ![PHP.ini edit for Windows](/images/PHP_ini_WindowsSwitch.PNG)

-Removing the ; uncomments the setting
+Removing the ";"" uncomments the setting.

 2c) In the same way switch: